jschmudd14/pyIPATool-WebUI/README.md

 # IPATool WebUI Python

-A modern web interface for a Python server with similar feature to IPATool, built with Flask and Python.
-This application provides a user-friendly way to interact with the Apple App Store, allowing you to search for apps, purchase licenses, and download IPA files (including old and tvOS versions)!
+A feature-first web interface for interacting with the Apple App Store IPA files: search apps with configurable result limits (including tvOS), view versions and metadata, acquire free app licenses automatically, and download IPA files (including older and tvOS releases) with optional automatic license purchase.
+Supports Apple ID sign‑in with two‑factor authentication and exposes a REST API for programmatic use.
+Implemented as a clean, responsive frontend served by a Python Flask backend.

 ## Features